priyankabolem/NutriGuide-Plus/DEPLOYMENT.md

 - Render account (free tier available)
 - Streamlit Cloud account (free tier available)

+**Note**: This project uses 100% free services.
+No API keys or paid subscriptions required!

 ## Step 1: Prepare Your Repository

 1. Ensure all code is committed and pushed to GitHub